oykos-development-hub/devkit/README.md

-# Devkit Client Library for React Styled Components
+# Client Library for SSS

 This module represents a customized, tailor made library of reusable components.
 Goal of this module is to make front-end development faster and more scalable, by reducing time and effort needed to create the same components all over again and just focusing on the implementation and business logic of the application.